 To avoid joints and warping, the plan was to print out the entire hull “right side up” with minimum supports (i.e. 80% overhang) as one job.
-The result will only fit on a 22x22cm plate diagonally.
+The single hull will only fit on a 22x22cm plate diagonally.
 Supports do mess up the structure of the lower hull but I think this is the best way to display the details on the deck.

 The partitions or segments in the hull were called rooms.
 Inside the partitions and underneath the floor they had the ballast stones, and possibly, space for additional storage.